dchristle/sfsig/README.md

 Options:
   -p, --p-loss <P_LOSS>
-          Probability of a Hound failing to decode a message sent by the Fox [default: 0.2] -c, --callsign <CALLSIGN>
+          Probability of a Hound failing to decode a message sent by the Fox

+          [default: 0.2]

+  -c, --callsign <CALLSIGN>
-          Callsign of the Fox station [default: N5J] -n, --num-periods-to-simulate <NUM_PERIODS_TO_SIMULATE>
+          Callsign of the Fox station

+          [default: N5J]

+  -n, --num-periods-to-simulate <NUM_PERIODS_TO_SIMULATE>
-          Number of 15 second time periods to simulate [default: 90] -n, --num-final-cq-messages <NUM_FINAL_CQ_MESSAGES>
+          Number of 15 second time periods to simulate

+          [default: 90]

+  -n, --num-final-cq-messages <NUM_FINAL_CQ_MESSAGES>
-          Number of CQ messages a Fox should send at the end of a session [default: 3] -h, --help
+          Number of CQ messages a Fox should send at the end of a session

+          In the presence of message loss, sending multiple "CQ"'s at the end increases the chance for all hounds -- especially the last ones before the station signs off -- to get the data needed to validate.

+          [default: 3]

+  -m, --minutes-between-cq <MINUTES_BETWEEN_CQ>
+          Minutes between each "CQ" message.

+          The longer this parameter, the longer the average wait between a hound receiving an RRR & being able to validate it.

+          [default: 5]

+  -h, --help
-          Print help
+          Print help (see a summary with '-h')

   -V, --version
           Print version
 ```